SuyashMohanty/RetailEdge-Insight-Suite_Price-Elasticity/README.md

 - **Cross-Price Elasticity**: Measure the impact of competitor price changes on demand for your products.
 - **Insights**: Understanding how competitor pricing affects your sales can help you adjust your own pricing strategy to maintain market share.

-## Additional Considerations:

-- **SKU-Level Analysis**: The dashboard could be enhanced to provide more granular insights at the SKU level, allowing for targeted pricing strategies.
-- **Time Series Analysis**: Incorporating time series data could help identify trends in pricing elasticity over time.
-- **Advanced Analytics**: Techniques like regression analysis or machine learning could be used to build predictive models for pricing elasticity.

 Overall, this dashboard provides a valuable tool for pricing decision-making by offering insights into consumer behavior, competitive dynamics, and the effectiveness of promotional activities.